wsyzzz/pandoc_resume/markdown/resume.md

     id is *doctorlai*

 Programming Languages
-:   **Quite familiar with:** C99, C++ 17, C# 7.0, Delphi XE10, Javascript (JQuery), Python 2/3, PHP 7.x, HTML5/CSS, SQL

-:   **second-lang:** BASH, AWK, LATEX, LUA
+:   C99, C++ 17, C# 7.0, Java 7, Delphi XE10, Javascript (JQuery), Python 2/3, PHP 7.x, HTML5/CSS, SQL, BASH, AWK, LATEX, LUA, LOGO, VBScript, x86 Assembly

-:   **obscure-but-impressive-lang:** LOGO, VBScript

-:   Basic knowledge of Java, x86 assembly

 Operating System
 :   Ubuntu (I manage a few VPS), Windows 10

-Bio
+Others
 ----------------------------------------
-* I am one of the lead developers for this product (C#7, .NET4.7): https://www.ranplan.co.uk/products/
-* I design, develop and maintain the core library (Radio Propagation engine).
-It is a 500K LOC code base that consists of Visual Studio C++ 2017, Delphi 10.2 Tokyo with some Inline Assembly and some VBS/JS
-* I had several programming competition awards on National Olympics Informatics (NOI) back in High School.
 * My propagation model 'IRLA' is well-known in both academia and industrials.
 It has been cited in the book "Femtocells - Technologies and Deployment", John Wiley & Sons, 328 pages, Jan.
 2010, ISBN: 978-0-470-74298-3.
 * I write highly-optimized code (which uses less memory and executes faster).
 For example, for Problem 1532 on ACM Timus Online Judge, my submission ranks the second.
-The maximum time allowed is 4 seconds but my algorithm executes in 0.312 seconds.  http://acm.timus.ru/rating.aspx?space=1&num=1532&count=100
+The maximum time allowed is 4 seconds but my algorithm executes in 0.312 seconds. [http://acm.timus.ru/rating.aspx?space=1&num=1532&count=100](http://acm.timus.ru/rating.aspx?space=1&num=1532&count=100)
-* I am also good at SEO.
-My domains rank high in Google.
-* I manage 5 VPS (Ubuntu) for a long time e.g. 8 yrs.
-These servers are used for my side projects.
-* I am a highly-motivated learner and have a great passion for technologies!
-* Human Languages:
-     * Chinese Mandarin (Native Speaker)
-     * English (Fluent)
 * BlockChain:
      * I run a delegated service on steem blockchain @justyy where Steemians delegate their Steem Power to me and my bots send out the Steem Dollars (tokens) at a rate of 8% to 10%.
 Also my bots are up running 24/7 to vote the quality posts of the delegatees.
      * I also run @dailychina where the algorithms select top 10 quality posts and reward them daily (very popular and postive feedbacks received).